emilianavt/VSeeFaceManual/README.md

 * While running, many lines showing something like `Took 20ms` at the beginning should appear.
 While a face is in the view of the camera, lines with `Confidence` should appear too.
 A second window should show the camera view and red and yellow tracking points overlaid on the face.
 If this is not the case, something is wrong on this side of the process.
 * If the face tracker is running correctly, but the avatar does not move, confirm that the Windows firewall is not blocking the connection and that on both sides the IP address of PC A (the PC running VSeeFace) was entered.

+### Expression detection

+You can set up VSeeFace to recognize your facial expressions and automatically trigger VRM blendshape clips in response.
+There are two different modes that can be selected in the `General settings`.

+#### Simple expression detection

+This mode is easy to use, but it is limited to the `Fun`, `Angry` and `Surprised` expressions.
+Simply enable it and it should work.
+There are two sliders at the bottom of the `General settings` that can be used to adjust how it works.

+To trigger the `Fun` expression, smile, moving the corners of your mouth upwards.
+To trigger the `Angry` expression, do not smile and move your eyebrows down.
+To trigger the `Surprised` expression, move your eyebrows up.

+#### Experimental expression detection

+This mode supports the `Fun`, `Angry`, `Joy`, `Sorrow` and `Surprised` VRM expressions.
+To use it, you first have to teach the program how your face will look for each expression, which can be tricky and take a bit of time.
+What kind of face you make for each of them is completely up to you, but it's usually a good idea to enable the tracking point display in the `General settings`, so you can see how well the tracking can recognize the face you are making.
+The following [video](https://www.youtube.com/watch?v=-Y2JyGLxuyo) will explain the process:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-Y2JyGLxuyo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+When the `Calibrate` button is pressed, most of the recorded data is used to train a detection system.
+The rest of the data will be used to verify the accuracy.
+This will result in a number between 0 (everything was misdetected) and 1 (everything was detected correctly) and is displayed above the calibration button.
+A good rule of thumb is to aim for a value between 0.95 and 0.98.
+While this might be unexpected, a value of 1 or very close to 1 is not actually a good thing and usually indicates that you need to record more data.
+A value significantly below 0.95 indicates that, most likely, some mixup occurred during recording (e.g. your sorrow expression was recorded for your surprised expression).
+If this happens, either reload your last saved calibration or restart from the beginning.

+It is also possible to set up only a few of the possible expressions.
+This usually improves detection accuracy.
+However, make sure to always set up the `Neutral` expression.
+This expression should contain any kind of expression that should not as one of the other expressions.
+To remove an already set up expression, press the corresponding `Clear` button and then `Calibrate`.

+Having an expression detection setup loaded can increase the startup time of VSeeFace even if expression detection is disabled or set to simple mode.
+To avoid this, press the `Clear calibration` button, which will clear out all calibration data and preventing it from being loaded at startup.
+You can always load your detection setup again using the `Load calibration` button.

 ### Troubleshooting

 This section lists common issues and possible solutions for them.